codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of these is not a layer in the OSI model for data communications?
+Which of the following physical typologies are used with Ethernet Networks?
- 1. Application Layer
+ 1. Ring
- 2. Connection Layer
+ 2. Mesh
- 3. Physical Layer
+ 3. Star
- 4. Transport Layer
+ 4. Hex

 <details>
   <summary>Answer</summary>
-  Connection Layer
+  Star
 </details>